marcomattolab/generate-code/README.md

 # 🛠️ Code Generator

-An automatic structure generator for frontend and backend projects based on a JSON configuration.
+📁 An automatic structure generator for frontend and backend projects based on a JSON configuration.

+📌 Considerations: Creating an automatic code generator is a strategic choice to speed up software development, reduce repetitive errors, and ensure a consistent structure across projects.
+By automating the creation of components and structures, developers can focus more on business logic and less on initial setup.

+🧩 Author: Marco Martorana

 ## 📁 Project structure